cusbg/MolArt/README.md

 ## How to use PROTESTANT

-The detail description of how to incorporate PROTESTANT into your project can be found in the [developer documentation](tree/master/documentation).

-The general process consists of the following steps

 - Obtain the JavaScript file with PROTESTANT and link it from your web page
 - Create a container DIV (or SPAN) element which will hold the viewer
 - Create a JavaScript object and pass it reference to the DIV

+The detail description of how to incorporate PROTESTANT into your project can be found in the [developer documentation](tree/master/documentation).

 ### Examples of use
-The ``examples`` folder holds examples of how to use PROTESTANT.
+Exmpales of how to use PROTESTANT are located in the ``examples`` folder.
-- See the ``plugin-page.html`` file for aa example of how to integrate a single instance of the plugin in your web page.
+- See the ``bare.html`` file for a bare bones example of how to use the plugin.
+- The ``plugin-page.html`` is slightly styled plugin usage.
 - For an advanced example, see the ``web`` directory.
 It contains a simple web application which enables querying Uniprot (only top 10 matches are retrieved) and for every found record one can click the UniProt ID which creates a new tab with new instance of PROTESTANT for that UniProt ID.
 Running instance of this web server can be found [here](https://minerva-dev.lcsb.uni.lu/protestant/).

 ## Contributing